SHOW SIDEBAR

 bright cut

-It is a type of engraving and is a decorative technique often seen in England around the 18th and 19th centuries.
+It is a type of engraving and a decorative technique commonly seen in England during the 18th and 19th centuries.

-By cutting the groove diagonally with a sharp blade, you can see it shining every time you change the angle.
+By cutting the grooves diagonally with a sharp blade, it looks sparkling every time you change the angle.

-It is a technique traditionally used in Russia and the Middle East, but it is also occasionally seen in Europe.
+This technique is traditionally used in Russia and the Middle East, but is also occasionally seen in Europe.

 The combination of silver and black can create a beautiful and unique expression.